 When it comes to authorization limits, it is a fine balance between risk and accountability.
 If your company culture promotes accountability, then, by all means, have a higher approval limit at every level.

-But if you are focussed on cost control, maybe you want to define lower limits so that all purchases are reviewed at a director level and above.
+But if you are focused on cost control, maybe you want to define lower limits so that all purchases are reviewed at a director level and above.

 The intent of Delegation of authority is to define a process for an approver to delegate their approval authority levels to someone else.

 A delegation of authority can be temporary – for example, someone is on vacation, or it could be a permanent delegation of authority, for example, an executive permanently delegates the approval authority to her executive admin.

 You should have a bare minimum of two things in the delegation of authority

 The delegation process is straightforward, it is the standard process one has to follow to delegate the authority.
 If you have a purchasing system, then most systems have the ability for the users to delegate their approval authority to someone else.